 There are a range of class levels for students attending the 15-hour General English course, from Elementary through to Advanced.

-Lessons will take place during the same time as other FootballCV Academy students are studying the BTEC Sports Studies Course as well as some additional sessions during an evening or weekend.
+Lessons will take place during the same time as other FCV students are studying the BTEC Sports Studies Course as well as some additional sessions during an evening or weekend.

 There will be 5 lessons per week.
 Each lesson will be 3 hours in total with a 30 minute break.